zMag33z/mag-react-portfolio/README.md

 - [Locations]()
 - [License]()

+## Design:

+*This* 'Professional Portfolio' react site was a class assignment.
+In week-2 of bootcamp, class was given an assignment to create a Portfolio using css and html 'ONLY'.
+In week-20, class was given a new direction to follow using 'React'.
+The visual aspect/design of *this* Portfolio was based off of week 2's assignment.
+You may [*click here*](https://zmag33z.github.io/week-2-challenge/) to view week-2's assignment.

 ## Usage:

-Website designed to show prospect employers my personal skills, qualifications, education, training, and experiences.
+Website designed to show prospect employers my skills, qualifications, education, training, and experiences.

 ## About: